These Conditions of Use are to be read in conjunction with the Vehicle Usage - Operational Policy.

 4. When using University Vehicles, approval must be sought to carry passengers participating in the journey.
 Passengers who are not members of University staff and/or have no connection with the University-related purpose, for which the vehicle is being used, may not be carried in a University Vehicle without the authority of the Chief Operating Officer or delegate.

 6. University Vehicles may not carry items that the vehicle is not designed to carry.
 This includes chemicals, livestock, pets, and illegal substances.
 Any large items carried in a properly designed hold must be secured properly.
-Researchers who need to transport chemicals and/or animals should seek prior approval through Asset Management Services.
+Researchers who need to transport chemicals and/or animals should seek prior approval through Facilities Management.
 Any alterations required to make University Vehicles fit for purpose of transporting chemicals and/or animals will be at the cost of the department responsible for that vehicle.

 7. All users of University Vehicles should ensure the necessary approvals from their cost centre managers have been provided prior to travel.
-This includes the use of hire vehicles through Asset Management Services.
+This includes the use of hire vehicles through Facilities Management.

 9. All University Vehicles will be provided with a road side assistance service.
 Details will be included inside the vehicle glovebox.

 10. All drivers must ensure University Vehicles are kept clean (internal and external) always, as this standard reflects the University’s professional image.
-Any minor interior damage should be reported to Asset Management Services.
+Any minor interior damage should be reported to Facilities Management.
 Condition reports are to be completed by the driver prior to the hiring of cars.

 11. Driving with more that the prescribed blood/breath alcohol content or under the influence of drugs is illegal.
 Any driver found guilty of such an offence while driving a University Vehicle may be responsible for paying all fines and costs, and in the event of an accident maybe responsible for all costs, and may be subject to disciplinary action.